 Where to Stay in Port Augusta

-Mount Gambier is about a 4.5 hour drive south of Adelaide, right near the border with Victoria.
+Mount Gambier is about a 4.5 hour drive south of Adelaide on the Limestone Coast, right near the border with Victoria.
 It is the perfect place to stop if you are driving from Adelaide to Melbourne, or continuing on the do the Great Ocean Road.

 Driving to Mount Gambier from Adelaide also includes some good things to do in South Australia.
 Check out the Naracoorte Caves, or go wine tasting in the Coonawarra wine region